terrier-org/pyterrier/docs/tuning.rst

  - `pt.GridScan()` exhaustively evaluates all possibile parameters settings and computes evaluation measures.
  - `pt.GridSearch()` applies GridScan, and determines the most effective parameter setting for a given evaluation measure.
+ - `pt.KFoldGridSearch()` applies GridScan on different folds, determines the most effective parameter setting for a given evaluation measure on the training topics for each fold.
+The results on the test topics are returned.

-Both functions are designed to have an API very similar to pt.Experiment().
+All of these functions are designed to have an API very similar to pt.Experiment().

 Pre-requisites
 ==============